Chow Cheuk Fung

-Chow Cheuk Fung (周綽豐, born 1 August 1989 in Hong Kong) is a former Hong Kong professional footballer who currently plays as an amateur player for Hong Kong First Division club Icanfield.
+Chow Cheuk Fung (周綽豐, born 1 August 1989 in Hong Kong) is a former Hong Kong professional footballer.

 Club career

 During his youth, Chow trained with Hong Kong Rangers academy.
 In 2006, Chow moved to Tuen Mun where his father was also the Director of Football, in order to assist with his family's transportation business.

 During the 2008–09 season, Chow led Tuen Mun to the Hong Kong Third District Division League title and first place in the Final Round.
 The following season, he led Tuen Mun to their second successive promotion, finishing runners up in the 2009-10 Second Division season.
 As a result of reaching the top flight, Chow was rewarded with a full-time contract.

 On 11 January 2011, Chow scored the first goal of his professional career in a Hong Kong League Cup match against South China.

 Chow returned to Rangers in the summer of 2012 after six years with Tuen Mun.
 On 5 February 2016, Chow scored his first goal in four years in a 2015–16 Hong Kong FA Cup Round 1 victory over Sun Hei.

 In June 2017, Chow signed a contract with R&F worth a monthly salary of HKD 50,000.